ballpanuwat25/Final-Project-Front-end-Dev-Init/README.md

 ### 1. Dashboard Page
 - Overview of your personal information.
-- Quick access to important sections like Todo, Kanban, and Schedule.
+- Quick access to important sections like Todo, Kanban, Schedule, Daily Journal, and Others

 ### 2. Todo
 - Create, edit, and delete tasks.
 - Mark tasks as completed.
 - Organize tasks with priority levels.
-- Filter tasks based on status.
+- Search tasks based on task names.

 ### 3. Kanban Board
 - Utilize a Kanban board for visual task management.